 Venturing further past the main city of Whangarei, you’ll be based up in the unspoiled “Mid North”, home to small townships such as those mentioned above.
 Explore the nearby surrounding areas at the weekends; Waitangi, Paihia and Opua, or catch the ferry over to Russell in the Bay of Islands.
 Visit the magnificent and unspoiled Hokianga Harbour, where you can enjoy stunning panoramic views and feel the deep spirituality and rich cultural history of the local Iwi.

 Explore the ancient Kauri forest and meet the majestic Tane Mahuta, cycle the Twin Coast Cycle Trail, or paddle a 40ft traditional war canoe (Waka Taua) – all experiences you will only ever find in New Zealand!

 - Relaxed lifestyle in the stunning, subtropical Bay of Islands

 - Experience working in a rural community setting

 - 1 hour from Whangarei and 3 hours from Auckland

 - Extreme sandboarding, world class scuba diving (PADI), sailing, paddleboarding, mountain biking, surfing

-- Beautiful natural surroundings and marine life – white sandy beaches, native forest & birds, dolphins, orcas
+- Beautiful natural surroundings and marine life – white sandy beaches, native forest & birds, dolphins, whales and orca

 You will have broad clinical experience and skills across General Adult Psychiatry along with a sound understanding of contemporary models of care; proven leadership skills and experience working in a multidisciplinary team environment; an interest in medical education and teaching, including providing supervision and education to medical students, registrars and other clinical staff; and of course, be involved in ongoing quality improvement programmes.